 I love that line.
 I wouldn’t want to cut it.
 However, it’s an obscure reference that may have been more common knowledge when the play was written.
-I imagine few audience members today would understand, much less appreciate, the line in the moment of its delivery.
+I imagine few audience members today would recognize, much less appreciate, the line in the moment of its delivery.

-I was amused by how fearful (for fear is generally the seed of outrage) people became when they heard that the Oregon Shakespeare Festival was commissioning modern language adaptations of Shakespeare’s canon.
-Does anyone honestly believe that one of the most renowned Shakespeare companies in the United States is going to abandon the words of the Bard?
-Do people think this decision came from people who don’t love the original material?
+I was amused by how scared (for fear is generally the seed of outrage) people got when they heard about the Oregon Shakespeare Festival commissioning modern language adaptations of Shakespeare’s canon.
+Do people believe that one of the most renowned Shakespeare companies in the United States is going to abandon Shakespeare’s original text?
+Do they think this idea came from people who don’t love the original material?
 The adaptations allow the organization to engage with a wide range of artists.
 Why should actors and directors be the only ones exploring their craft in collaboration with Shakespeare’s text?
 I’ve learned as much, if not more, about Shakespeare’s text by setting it to music as I have performing it.
 What a great opportunity for the commissioned playwrights, not to mention the directors, actors, designers, and so on, who will bring these adaptations to life.

-We already take great liberties with Shakespeare’s text.
-First of all, different editions of the original texts have textual variations and discrepancies, and part of the process of mounting a Shakespeare play is sifting through the options and deciding which ones to use.
-Secondly, many productions replace some of the more obscure terms with recognizable ones (that don’t disrupt the rhythm of the language) to clarify meaning.
-Lastly, almost everyone makes substantial cuts and excisions because they want a shorter run time, and most of these cuts are determined by what will be clear to today’s audience.
+We already take great liberties with Shakespeare’s text: Different editions of the original texts have textual variations and discrepancies, and part of the process of mounting a Shakespeare play is sifting through those options and deciding which ones to use.
+Many productions already replace some of the more obscure terms with recognizable ones (that don’t disrupt the rhythm of the language) to clarify meaning.
+Finally, almost everyone makes substantial cuts and excisions because they want a shorter run time, and most of these cuts are determined by what will be clear to today’s audience.
 This practice of cutting and adapting Shakespeare’s plays hasn’t kept people from going back to the full original text When high schools students are assigned Romeo and Juliet or Hamlet or Othello, they read the original text.
 Even the “No Fear” translations aren’t intended to replace the original text, but to help students find their way into it.

 “Gentle breath of yours my sails must fill, or else my project fails, which was to please.” – The Tempest